frankiee12a9/java-spring-study-errors-bugs-resolusion-document-mine/pure-java/README.md

 -   _Better error messages_: If you make a mistake when using constant int values, you will typically get an error message that includes a number, which can be difficult to understand.
 With enums, you will get a more meaningful error message that includes the name of the enum value that you used incorrectly.

 -   _Extensibility_: If you need to add or remove values from a set of constant int values, you will need to make changes in multiple places in your code.
 With enums, you can simply add or remove values from the enum, and your code will automatically reflect these changes.

+When to use `enum`?

+> Use enums any time you need a set of constants whose members are known at compile time.

 ### Code Snippet